 - More equitable coverage of travel and accommodation costs for families required to travel to the designated CHD specialist centre

 - Expansion of HeartKids family support services for regional areas and develop appropriate national support structure for families with CHD

 - HeartKids works with Aboriginal and Torres Strait Island communities to advise the Commonwealth Government on how to provide family and health care support to Heartkids and families in these communities

 - HeartKids works with hospitals, specialist clinicians, the National Health & Medical Research Council and the National Institute of Clinical studies to develop, test, publish and disseminate relevant information,

-2. Research and applied funding: for:
+2. Research and applied funding:

 - Marc Remond, James Cook University, Cairns: ‘Sharing Success-improving secondary prophylaxis for rheumatic fever in Indigenous Australian children’ through the Heart Kids inaugural research “Grants-in-Aid” program (March 2012).

 - Project gECHO through a partnership with Kiwanis International Australian District Incorporated Charity.
 Project gECHO provided much needed funds for the detection and treatment of Indigenous people with RHD.
 This funding included $50,000 for a database and $40,000 to the Menzies School of Health, and the Australian and New Zealand Congenital Heart Disease Research Centre in 2008, and an additional $5,000 in 2010.